 I wrote the feature screenplay for a romantic thriller called, The Vacancy in the summer of 2005.
 By the end of that year, I’d embarked on my first project— I re-wrote the story for the stage, shopped for an affordable playhouse, auditioned actors, hired a tiny crew and mounted a play!

 The self-financed production opened in January 2006 at the Two Roads Theater in Studio City, California.
 It ran for three weeks, with a number of sold out performances.
 Later that year, I received an award nomination for Best Original Play from the 13th Annual Artistic Director’s Achievement (ADA) Awards, hosted by Fred Willard and presented by the San Fernando Valley Theaters in Canoga Park, California.

-In 2012, I financed & directed a short film version of “The Vacancy”.
-Once again, I proceeded to search for actors and crew, location scout and call in favors.
+In 2012, I financed & directed a short film version.
 Produced on a shoestring budget, the film has gone on to receive four nominations and two wins for Best Short.

 I’m currently adapting an award-nominated TV pilot I created, “No Other Way”, into an audio podcast series.